chetmurphy/layout-hooks/README.md

 This project is a rewrite of [react-layout-generators](https://github.com/chetmurphy/react-layout-generator) using React Hooks.
 It is not yet functional but a work in progress.

 The first question I faced was how can I convert a complex class based component to use Hooks?
 Is it all or nothing?
 The approach outlined below looks promising.
-It should allow one class at a time to converted and then integrated at least at the syntax level (there will likely be behavior difference that will need to be address).
+It should allow one class at a time to be converted and then integrated at least at the syntax level (there will likely be behavior difference that will need to be addressed).

 I also expect that refactoring options will become clear by doing this conversion so it will likely not be a one for one conversion.

 ## Using Functional Component Class Hook Factories

 At first this seemed impossible.
-Hooks need to be run inside of a React functional component and custom hooks are functions.
+Hooks need to be run inside of a React functional component and cannot be used in class (React or otherwise).
 However, what if we returned a class interface from our custom hook?
-It appears that this does work.
+Here is my first attempt that seems to work:

 ```ts
   export function Block(containersize: ISize, data: IDataLayout): IBlockDispatch {